Types of desalination

 In VC distillation, when heat is delivered by compressed vapour, water evaporates and is collected while the heat is recycled back to the remaining feed water.
 Vapour compression is usually performed by mechanical means, typically electrically driven (Mechanical Vapour Compression).
 This is also very reliable and simple to operate.

-With the growing demand for fresh water, coupled with increasing cost of traditional sources of fresh water and new, more stringent drinking water quality regulations, desalination is becoming more and more practical and economical.
+With the growing demand for fresh water, coupled with increasing costs of traditional fresh water sources and new, more stringent drinking water quality regulations, desalination is becoming more and more practical and economical.
 IDE is leading this industry as it grows and plays an important role in the future development of life on earth.

 Utilizing Available Coldness from Liquefied Natural Gas LNG Regasification Process for Seawater Desalination